quorauk/dms/README.md

-Code is made public but not maintained and pretty gross, written pretty quickly for data display for a racing event
+Code is made public but not maintained and pretty gross, written pretty quickly for data display for a racing event.
+The TSL servers aren't always up so development essentially must take place when a racing event happens

 has a client server model